Stat Command in Linux

 For a complete list of all format directives for files and file systems type,

 stat command prints information about given files and file systems.

-In Linux, there are several other commands that can display information about given files, with
+In Linux, several other commands can display information about given files, with

 If you have any questions or feedback, feel free to leave a comment.